opencaching/okapi/README.md

   * http://www.opencaching.us/okapi/
   * http://www.opencaching.nl/okapi/

+The API itself is also being used by numerous geocaching clients (e.g. c:geo).
-The project is aiming to become a standard API for all National Opencaching.XX sites.
+The OKAPI project is aiming to become a standard API for all National Opencaching.XX sites.

 ### Who CAN use OKAPI? ###